Raspberry Pi: Real-time clock

 Most Raspberry Pi models do not include a built-in real-time clock, which means they rely on an internet connection to set the correct time with the Network Time Protocol when they start up.
-If there's no connection, the time must be set manually or the system assumes no time has passed since it was last used.
+If there is no connection, the time must be set manually; otherwise, the system assumes no time has passed since it was last used.
 Add-on clock modules are available for situations where accurate timekeeping is needed without internet access.
 The Raspberry Pi 5 is the first model to include a built-in clock which uses a battery to keep time when powered off.